CanopyTax/frontend-rfc/text/0012-frameworks.md

 ## Definition
 A UI framework is a library that creates DOM elements (e.g. React, Angular, Vue).
 Most of the most popular frameworks have an implmentation of a "component" building block for creating user interfaces.
-On the frontend at Canopy we've embraced microservices that could be written in any framework instead of a single framework that everything must be built in.
+On the frontend at Canopy we've embraced microservices that could be written in any framework (polyglot) instead of a single framework that everything must be built in.

 ## Reason for decision
 Whenever a single framework is chosen it becomes the "core" of the application.
 It pushes us towards a single ecosystem and